TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 For points earned on major appliances+

++Get Details: Sephora Shop Top-Rated Beauty: Back To School

+so you. so worth it.

-+Get Details: Sephora Shop Top-Rated Beauty: JCPenney | optical Kids' Glasses $39.99, one pair Kids' Glasses $69.99, two pairs
+Shop Back To School Now: JCPenney | optical Kids' Glasses $39.99, one pair Kids' Glasses $69.99, two pairs

 Ends September 30

 Get Details: Red Zone END OF SEASON Clearance 80% Off Final Markdowns Plus!
-New Markdowns 50 to 70% Off Shop Clearance Now: JCP Salon 30% Off Haircare Products
+New Markdowns 50 to 70% Off Shop Clearance Now: true

-Select styles

-Shop Now: true

 get connected